This year’s dates are May 24th – May 28th, 2018

 Outdoor carpeting under your scope and a tarp or other cover for the daytime are highly recommended to protect equipment from dust.

-Refunds for pre-registrations can be obtained by notifying the RTMC in writing by May 14, or June 1 for other fees.
+Refunds for pre-registrations can be obtained by notifying the RTMC Registrar no later than May 20th.
 PayPal Service Fees are not refundable.
 Refunds will not be given for weather related issues.